sstanfield/NDND/README.md

 # Named Data Networking Neighbor Discovery (NDND)

+NOTE: This is a fork with the intent or allowing neighbor discovery using multi-cast and no server (ie, clients can find each other with no other support).
+This readme has NOT been updated for those changes yet.

 ## An Overview

 Named Data Networking proposes a fundamental change to the Internet’s architecture, moving from a point-to-point to a data-centric model.